SoaresPT/clue-scroll-notifier/README.md

     - **Notify on Clue Scroll Drops:** Toggle to notify when a clue scroll drops from a monster or similar.
     - **Notify on Pickpockets:** Toggle to notify when a clue scroll is obtained via pickpocketing.
     - **Notify on Fishing:** Toggle to notify when a clue bottle is caught while fishing.
+    - **Notify on Scroll Box Drops:** Toggle to notify when a scroll box drops from a monster (Leagues only).

 ## Credits
 Adapted from [https://github.com/jarrodcabalzar/CasketSounds/tree/master](https://github.com/jarrodcabalzar/CasketSounds/tree/master)